Congressional District # 06

-Wisconsin Public Service Corporation (WPSC), an operating utility company, is a potentially responsible party for several former MGPs located throughout Wisconsin, including the Two Rivers site.
-WPSC is addressing six of its former MGP sites under the Superfund alternative site approach.
+Wisconsin Public Service Corporation (WPSC) is a potentially responsible party for several former MGPs located throughout Wisconsin, including the Two Rivers site.
+WPSC is addressing six of its former MGP sites under EPA's Superfund Alternative site approach.

 The WPSC Two Rivers former MGP site is being addressed through potentially responsible party (PRP) actions under state and federal oversight.

 Threats and Contaminants

 Soil, groundwater, and sediment at former MGP sites are often contaminated with tarry polynuclear aromatic hydrocarbons (PAHs), volatile organic compounds (VOCs) including a group of VOCs called benzene, toluene, ethylbenzene, and xylene (BTEX), the heavy metal, lead, and cyanide.
 Soil contaminants at the Two Rivers site include PAHs and BTEX compounds.
 Groundwater flows to the southwest from the site towards the West Twin River and is contaminated with PAHs, cyanide, napthalene, and BTEX.
 Sediment in the nearby West Twin River contains PAHs and BTEX compounds and shows evidence of odor, sheen, and/or tarry materials associated with MGP waste.